Level 4, 18 North Tce, Adelaide SA

 In order to keep your consultation as smooth and efficient as possible, we ask that you bring all relevant documentation with you on the day or send it in to our practice beforehand.
 This includes your referral letter, Medicare card, private health insurance details, any third party or insurance information and any relevant scans such as x-ray or other radiology scans and reports.

 You will then meet with one of our experienced breast care nurses, where you will have clinical images taken as a before and after reference for both yourself and your surgeon.
-All all our images are confidential and are stored securely online pursuant to the current Privacy Act.
+All our images are confidential and are stored securely online pursuant to the current Privacy Act.
 Your breast care nurse will take your measurements and fit you for a post-operative bra.

 The final stage involves meeting with your surgeon’s personal assistant.
 You will be provided with an in-depth quote, including the fees for the surgeon, hospital and anaesthetist.
 When your surgery is booked, you will be given a pack which includes further details and instructions regarding your procedure.